 The symptoms of pesticide poisoning are far ranging.
 Some people have experienced dizziness and vertigo after a pesticide exposure, or severe cognitive distress/brain fog.
 Others have experienced symptoms such as muscle weakness, heart disturbances and even convulsions and seizures.

 How can I protect myself from exposure?

 If you have advance warning of a pesticide exposure from a neighbor or business, you can plan to stay inside your home with all the windows closed and tightly sealed for 24 hours to avoid inhalation and skin exposure.

 Are natural pesticides safe?

 Many organic pesticides are less toxic than synthetic ones, but that doesn’t mean they are safe or won’t cause environmental harm.
 Similar to synthetic pesticides, organic pesticides are formulated to kill living beings.
 Even if the active ingredients come from a natural source, they are at much higher concentrations than found in nature.
 As we all know, just because something is “natural” or found in nature, does not mean it is not poisonous to humans and other living beings.

 Still need help?

-Please ask on our members forum, or search the forum database.
-It’s packed with invaluable member experiences with a wide variety of issues affecting those with environmentally based illnesses.
+Please ask on our thriving Facebook group.
+Our members are extremely knowledgeable on a wide variety of issues affecting those with environmentally based illnesses.